nenadradosevic/KNIMEWorkflows/README.md

 ## Hydro KNIME
 --------------------
+Hydro KNIME workflow is an example of reprducible decsion support for identifying suitable site of hydrological refence stations.
+To execute Hydro KNIME please download [knwf workflow file](HydroKNIMEDecisionSupportWorkflow/HydroKNIMEWorkflowReferenceStations.knwf).

 ## Solar KNIME
 ---------------------
 Solar radiation modeling with KNIME.
 Increasing environmental model reproducibility and warantability by using scientific workflows